hjabbar-xavor/sample-next/README.md

 For every single route Next.js is loading data the `getPageStaticPropsForPath` method is used.
 Internally, it reloads the site structure via `getSitemapMappings` method and then identify the content items to load tha data.
 Then loads the data and pass them as the `props` to the react components.

-> Currently the sitemap is reloaded for every request.
-Following approach was selected, because there is currently no way to pass more information then just a path from `getStaticPaths` to `getStaticProps`.
+> Currently, the sitemap is reloaded for every request.
+The following approach was selected because there is currently no way to pass more information than just a path from `getStaticPaths` to `getStaticProps`.
 See [the official Next.js GitHub discussion comment](https://github.com/vercel/next.js/issues/10933#issuecomment-598297975) for more information.
 > It is possible to extend the implementation with the caching, this approach is about to be application specific, so it is not part of the starter.

 ### Content types - React components mapping mapping